-The website is managed by the Institute for International and Comparative Law in Africa (ICLA) and the Centre for Human Rights of the Faculty of Law of the University of Pretoria in South Africa.
-The project manager is Professor Stuart Maslen with Professor Christof Heyns and Dr Thomas Probert.
+The policing law website is managed by the Institute for International and Comparative Law in Africa (ICLA) and the Centre for Human Rights of the Faculty of Law of the University of Pretoria in South Africa.
+The project manager is Professor Stuart Maslen with Dr Thomas Probert.
 We would like to thank the following doctoral students at the University of Pretoria for their research in support of the repositary: Alero Fenemigho, Dumisani Gandhi, Anne Ireri, Andries Moekoa, Brenda Mwale, Dagnachew B. Wakene, and Daniel Walyemera.

-We would like to thank the Bonavero Institute of Human Rights at the University of Oxford for its research, and in particular Grace Attwell, Alex Brunstad, Thomas Howard, Maryam Mohammed Jaafar, Gilbert Lim, Robert Marsh, Sasha Martiyanov, Alessandra Prezipiorski, Rebecca Reilly, Mohini Tangri, and Tsvetelina Van Benthem.
+We would like to thank the Bonavero Institute of Human Rights at the University of Oxford for its research, and in particular Grace Attwell, Ashleigh Barnes, Sameer Bhat, Alex Brunstad, Rachel Carroll, Alice Eccles, Amelia-Rose Edwards, Alvin Cheung, Thomas Howard, Maryam Mohammed Jaafar, Kay Howe Lee, Gilbert Lim, Robert Marsh, Paula Martins Kurukawa, Sasha Martiyanov, Ho Jan Pang, Alessandra Prezipiorski, Rebecca Reilly, Phyllis Sartison, Mohini Tangri, Tsvetelina Van Benthem, Yen Jean Wee, and Erin Zhang.
 The research is coordinated by Dr Annelen Micus, Head of Programmes of the Bonavero Institute of Human Rights.

 We would also like to thank the following student at the Geneva Academy of International Humanitarian Law and Human Rights: Carolina Beghelli.